alarner/nutellahabit.com/src/tutorials/What-is-the-difference-between-map-filter-and-forEach-and-when-should-they-be-used/index.md

 collection: tutorials
 ---

-# What is the difference between map, filter, and forEach and when should they be used?

-forEach, filter and map methods are used when I want to run some code once for each item in an array.
+`forEach`, `filter` and `map` methods are used when I want to run some code once for each item in an array.
 There are four things we need to keep track of when using these array methods:

 1. The original array
 2. The method